jina-ai/jina/docs/concepts/orchestration/scale-out.md

     d.block()
 ```

-Then in another terminal, we are going to send index and search requests:
+Then in another terminal, we will send index and search requests:

 ```python
 from jina import Client